 Samsung seems to have its hands in just about every electronic industry.
 Even so, they craft some excellent microSD cards for phones and cameras alike.

 Next up, we have the SanDisk Ultra 32GB microSDHC memory card.
 This one is similar to the SanDisk Ultra that we mentioned earlier with just a couple of different.
-It’s designed to be a little cheaper, has a smaller storage capacity, and a slightly smaller transfer speed rate.
+It’s designed to be a little cheaper, has a smaller storage capacity, and a slightly lower transfer speed rate.
 You’re looking at around 80MB per second transfer rates, which is great for moving massive photo and video libraries over to an external storage solution.
-This particular one is water proof, shock proof, temperature proof, and magnetic proof.
-It comes with a SD card adapter so you can use it in SD card applications as well.
+This particular one is waterproof, shockproof, temperature proof, and magnetic proof.
+It comes with an SD card adapter so you can use it in SD card applications, as well.

 Last, but certainly not least on our list is the Samsung 256GB EVO Plus microSDXC adapter.
 This is one of Samsung’s higher end offerings in memory card solutions, obviously giving you a whole 256GB of space.
-You still get transfer speeds of about 100MBps, but one of the neat things about this one is that you can actually get write speeds out of this up to 90MB per second.
-An SD adapter comes in the package, and this whole unit is water proof, shock proof, temperature proof, and even magnetic proof.
-You shouldn’t have problems using this one in 4K applications either.
+You still get transfer speeds of about 100MBps, but one of the neat things about this one is that you can get write speeds out of this up to 90MB per second.
+An SD adapter comes in the package, and this whole unit is waterproof, shockproof, temperature proof, and even magnetic proof.
+You shouldn’t have problems using this one in 4K applications, either.

 As you can see, there are a lot of excellent memory cards available for the iPhone 7.
-It doesn’t really mater which one you pick, as this is going to be strictly a way to move files off of your iPhone 7 since there isn’t native microSD card support.
-Remember, you do have to pick up that microSD card adapter in order to use this with your iPhone 7.
+It doesn’t matter which one you pick, as this is going to be strictly a way to move files off of your iPhone 7 since there isn’t native microSD card support.
+Remember, you do have to pick up that microSD card adapter to use this with your iPhone 7.